 Patients frequently develop liver cancer (hepatocellular carcinoma) or die as a complication of chronic liver disease.

-The diagnosis of hepatitis B is suggested based on symptoms, history, and physical examination, but typically confirmed with laboratory studies.
+The diagnosis based on symptoms, history, and physical examination, but typically confirmed with laboratory studies.
 Your doctor will usually first check a CMP (comprehensive metabolic panel) to evaluate your liver function.
 Specific liver tests typically include AST, ALT, alkaline phosphatase, bilirubin, and coagulation studies (PT/INR, PTT).

-If these laboratory values are abnormal and you have evidence of liver disease, your doctor will typically confirm the diagnosis of acute hepatitis B with serologies such as hepatitis B surface antigen (HBsAg) and IgM antibody to hepatitis B core antigen.
+If these laboratory values are abnormal and you have evidence of liver disease, your doctor will typically confirm the diagnosis of acute infection with serologies such as hepatitis B surface antigen (HBsAg) and IgM antibody to hepatitis B core antigen.
 The diagnosis of chronic HBV infection is based upon the persistence of HBsAg for more than six months.
-If you test positive for hepatitis B, your doctor will also usually check a hepatitis B virus DNA level.
-Occasionally they will obtain a hepatitis B e antigen (HBeAg), which is a marker of viral infectivity.
+If you test positive, your doctor will also usually check a hepatitis B virus DNA level.
+Occasionally they will obtain an antigen (HBeAg), which is a marker of viral infectivity.
 Viral DNA levels and HBeAg are typically evaluated in individuals that are being considered for antiviral therapy.
 Individuals that are immune to hepatitis B after vaccination should only have a positive anti-HBs antibody.

 If you have liver function abnormalities, your doctor will also normally obtain imaging of the liver with abdominal ultrasound or CT scan.
 Occasionally, your doctor will order an MRI of the abdomen.
 In atypical cases, your doctor may recommend a liver biopsy.
 Patients with advanced liver disease often receive routine upper endoscopies to screen for esophageal varices (dilated esophageal veins).

-The prevention of hepatitis B virus infection begins with immunization.
+The prevention of the infection begins with immunization.
 High-risk groups are typically immunized such as: